evyatar9/Writeups/HackTheBox/CrossFitTwo/README.md

 And It's ok, The password reset isn't what we need to get access to - We need to make [CSRF attack](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/CSRF%20Injection/README.md) David's user.

-So by enumerating the JS files we can see the following file ```app-XXXXXXX.js``` which contains the follow:
+So by enumerating the JS files we can see the following file ```app-XXXXXXX.js``` which contains the following:
 ```javascript
 ...
 created() {